Answered By: Staff Archives and Special Collections Last Updated: Nov 16, 2018 Views: 168

 We do have some.
-We have microfilm copies of the Church records that are at the Library of Congress.
+We have microfilm copies of many of the Church records that are at the Library of Congress.
 The over 400 microfilm reels are in our Alaska collection on the second floor.
 Their call number is BX497.A4 R87.
 There's another set, with call number BX497.A4 R871 that consists of 11 reels and there might be some overlap between the geographic areas these two sets of microfilm cover.
-Also: there are so many reels of film that they've been moved to the end of Alaska collection, after the call numbers that start with Z and before the shelves that hold the oversize Alaska materials.
-Sometimes they get re-shelved back in the BX area so you might need to check both places.

 Are you just looking for the vital statistics records?
 The records themselves are one part of the big run of microfilm, but a separate name index to those was created a few years back.
 The index is available at the Consortium Library in two ways: first on 3 reels of microfilm, and also in a spiral bound set of photocopies made from the microfilm.
-At the moment, these can be found at call number: HA38.A7 L55 1986 but we're working on getting them moved over so they're right next to the rest of the records.
-If you're not seeing them at the HA call number, be sure to check the BX call number (they might have been moved and we may have not yet updated this answer.)
+These can be found at call number: BX497.A4 A47 1984.

 A few other things to remember: